Spa Antisemitism

 By Lawrence

-At the turn of the 19th and 20th centuries, the fashionable spa towns of Karlovy Vary (Karlsbad) and Mariánské Lázně (Marienbad) became international resorts for health and leisure – and centers of a phenomenon historians call spa antisemitism.
-Jewish visitors formed a significant share of guests, yet while their money was welcome, their presence was mocked and resented.[1]
+At the turn of the 19th and 20th centuries, the fashionable spa towns of Karlovy Vary (Karlsbad) and Mariánské Lázně (Marienbad) became international resorts for health and leisure – and centers of a phenomenon historians call spa antisemitism.[1]

 Postcards as a visual weapon